 I don't want to diminish the frustration that people feel when they're driven to flounce.
-The frustrations are usually valid (they've been moderated for reasons they don't understand/don't agree with, they've got complaints or concerns that they don't feel empowered to address in a more direct manner, etc).
+The frustrations are usually valid (they've been moderated for reasons they don't understand or agree with, or they've got complaints or concerns that they don't feel empowered to address in a more direct manner, etc).
 Unfortunately, that's where the reasonable-ness seems to end, because rather than contact me with a question/concern or simply leave the community, members who are driven to flounce are seeking external validation for their departure.

 As a community manager/publisher, my response to flouncing is usually a brief, non-emotional response saying something along the lines of: